MSF urges India not to "cave to pressure" on affordable drugs

 More than 200 countries, including poor nations such as Africa, have come to rely on India over the years for supplying generics - cheaper forms of off-patent drugs discovered by large multinational drugmakers.

-In recent years, however, big multinational drugmakers, including Bayer, Pfizer, Roche and Merck, struggled to retain exclusivity on their drugs in India and have criticised the country’s patent laws, which they say are designed to favour the local producers.
+In recent years, however, big multinational drugmakers, including Bayer (BAYGn.DE), Pfizer (PFE.N), Roche ROG.VX and Merck (MRK.N), struggled to retain exclusivity on their drugs in India and have criticised the country’s patent laws, which they say are designed to favour the local producers.

 They have also been frustrated by a series of decisions on pricing in India, but the world’s second-most populous nation is too big a market for firms to simply throw in the towel.